-9.1.
-Report from the Scientific Committee
+9.1 Report from the Scientific Committee

-The discussions of the Scientific Committee are reported in p.
-18 of J. Cetacean Manage.
-15 (Suppl.), 2014 and Item 12.6 of IWC/65/Rep01 (2014).
-The issue was addressed by a two-phase workshop approach.
+The discussions of the Scientific Committee are reported in IWC/65/Rep01 (2013)9 and Item 12.6 of IWC/65/Rep01 (2014).
+The issue was addressed by a two-phase Workshop approach.

-The first, primarily scientific workshop had been completed.
-Subsequently, the Scientific Committee agreed that (1) legacy and contemporary marine debris have the potential to be persistent and lethal to cetaceans and represent a global management challenge; and (2) entanglement in and intake of active and derelict fishing gear and other marine debris may have lethal and sub-lethal effects of cetaceans.
-The Scientific Committee endorsed a number of recommendations on this topic which were forwarded to the second workshop which was held recently in Honolulu, (see Item 9.2).
+The first, primarily scientific Workshop had been completed.
+Subsequently, the Scientific Committee agreed that: (1) legacy and contemporary marine debris have the potential to be persistent and lethal to cetaceans and represent a global management challenge; and (2) entanglement in and intake of active and derelict fishing gear and other marine debris may have lethal and sub-lethal effects on cetaceans.
+The Scientific Committee endorsed a number of recommendations on this topic which were forwarded to the second Workshop which was held recently in Honolulu, (see Item 9.2).